Royal Corps of Naval Constructors: History

 The Second World War saw a similar expansion of the shipbuilding effort and the evacuation to Bath of the Director of Naval Construction.
 Many members of the Royal Corps served in uniform in the ranks up to the level of Constructor Rear-Admiral.

 In the post-war period the major features have been the very considerable achievement in designing and maintaining a fleet of nuclear-powered submarines and the changing nature of the Royal Corps itself.

 Recognising the increasing impact of a vessel’s equipment on its hull and structure, the Royal Corps combined with the professional Electrical and Mechanical Engineers of the Royal Naval Engineering Service (RNES) in 1977.
 Further amalgamation with specialist weapons designers was also enacted.
 In the last decade this more diverse corps has been instrumental in the design and manufacture of the very latest warships such as the Type 45 destroyer, s and s; all of which contain highly complex engineering systems.

 The Royal Corps currently numbers nearly 100 naval architects, marine, electrical and weapon engineers and, in keeping with its original aims, continues to provide professional engineers for the design, building and maintenance of vessels of the Royal Navy.

-Six naval constructors gave their lives in the course of duty; Arthur K Stephens, Assistant Constructor 2c, who was lost 31 May 1916 aboard HMS Queen Mary which was sunk at the Battle of Jutland (listed as ‘Admiralty Civilian’).
+Six naval constructors gave their lives in the course of duty.
+Arthur K. Stephens, Assistant Constructor Second Class, was lost on 31 May 1916 aboard the battlecruiser which was sunk at the Battle of Jutland.
 F. Bailey and A.A.F.
-Hill were lost in the disaster of June 1939.
-H.H.Palmer was lost at sea on the SS Aguila whilst on route to Gibraltar for Dockyard duties in August 1941, Also during World War Two F. Bryant was killed in the bombing of Bath in 1942 and R. King was killed in Mombasa.
+Hill were lost when the submarine flooded during diving trials in June 1939.
+During the Second World War H. H. Palmer was lost when the SS Aguila was torpedoed and sunk by a U-boat while en route to Gibraltar for Dockyard duties in August 1941.
+F. Bryant was killed in the bombing of Bath in 1942 and R. King was killed in Mombasa.